MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use Site Recovery to replicate an application server to a DR site.
 Site Recovery can also help with replicating central-services cluster VMs to the DR site.
 When you invoke DR, you'll need to reconfigure the Linux Pacemaker cluster on the DR site (for example, replace the VIP or SBD, run `corosync.conf`, and more).

-- Use Cross-region replication in Azure NetApp Files to synchronize file volumes between the primary and DR region.
-Cross-region replication is [currently in public preview](/azure/azure-netapp-files/cross-region-replication-introduction).
+- Use [cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction) in Azure NetApp Files (currently in public preview) to synchronize file volumes between the primary and DR region.

-- Native database replication should be used to synchronize data to the DR site; Site Recovery shouldn't be used.
+- Native database replication should be used to synchronize data to the DR site, rather than Azure Site Recovery.

 - Peer the primary and DR VNets.
 For example, for HANA System Replication, an SAP HANA DB VNet needs to be peered to the DR site's SAP HANA DB VNet.